The ESU Sex Discrimination and Sex-Based Harassment Resolution Process

 Restorative Justice: A restorative justice conference is a dialogue enabled by a facilitator (with requisite training) intended to restore relationships and repair harm after a conflict has occurred.
 Both the responsible party and the individuals affected by the conflict come together to identify what harm was caused and collaboratively determine how conflict may be resolved and trust might be repaired.

-Informal Process: Resolution
+Informal Resolution Process: Resolution

-If the informal resolution process results in an agreement between the two parties, the disciplinary process will conclude.
+If the informal resolution process results in an agreement between the two parties, the resolution process will conclude.
 The Title IX Office will monitor adherence to the agreement and close the matter when compliance is satisfactory.
 Once a final resolution has been reached, documented and signed by all parties, the resolution cannot be appealed.

-The Title IX Coordinator and/or an Investigator(s) designated by the Title IX Coordinator will perform an investigation of the alleged conduct under a reasonably prompt timeframe following issuance of the Notice of Allegations.
+After receiving a complaint, the Investigator(s) will perform an investigation of the alleged misconduct under a reasonably prompt timeframe following issuance of a Notice of Allegations.

-Formal Process: Investigation
+Formal Resolution Process: Investigation

-Formal Process: Hearing
+Formal Resolution Process: Hearing

 Each party and their advisor will meet with the Title IX Coordinator and the Director of Student Conduct and Community Standards no less than 10 days prior to the hearing.
 They will discuss hearing procedures, rules of decorum, and answer any questions the party may have about the hearing.